Southern Rockies Habitat Connectivity Broadwalk

 Take Broads’ Advocacy Full Circle!

 In October, participants on the Let’s Mother Earth D.C.
-Broadwalk will lobby for the Habitat Connectivity Bill and the Colorado Continental Divide Wilderness Bill.
+Broadwalk will lobby for the Wildlife Corridors Conservation Act and the The Continental Divide Wilderness Bill.
 Consider making it a “two-fer” and take your passion for the Rockies and healthy habitat to Washington D.C.!

 As usual, we’ll tackle a stewardship project one day and spend the others hiking in the spectacular South San Juan Wilderness.
 Evening presentations will explore predator-prey dynamics, the extinction crisis, and relevance (and possibility) of restoring imperiled species in the face of increasing human population and climate change.
 We will discuss coexistence with wildlife, and predator control from a scientific perspective.
 Wildlife experts will weigh in on the pros and cons of de-listing endangered species.